 Depending on your situation, it may be difficult to set aside money into an emergency savings account.
 Here are a few strategies to help you save more for a rainy day.

 - Make savings automatic: Use direct deposit to automatically set aside a portion of your paycheck into your emergency account each month.

-- Evaluate and reduce monthly expenses: Look at non-essential costs that can be substituted with less expensive alternatives or cut out completely.
-Take a look at subscriptions that may be non-essential or try cooking more at home and eating out at restaurants less.
+- Evaluate and reduce monthly expenses: Look at non-essential costs that can be substituted with less expensive alternatives or cut them out completely.
+Take a look at subscriptions that may be non-essential or try cooking more at home and eating at restaurants less.
 Your emergency savings account will thank you later.

 - Sell used items: If you haven’t used something for six months, why not think about selling it?
 There are a ton of free apps and websites now that help you sell unwanted items for cash.
 You could also have a good old-fashioned yard sale.
 Set aside the money you make into your emergency account.

 - Get a side hustle: Have a talent that you could make money from, or have some extra time?
 Find ways to make more money by getting a second job or side hustle.

 - Re-calculate your budget each year: Expenses and circumstances are always changing, so make it an annual task to ensure you’re saving the right amount.
 Our savings calculator can help you determine how long it will take to reach your savings goals as your budget changes.

 A fully funded emergency savings account provides you with reassurance during challenging times.
 It also helps you avoid pursuing high-interest loans (like payday loans) or racking up credit card debt.
 This approach will give you peace of mind during the times you need it the most.